Oregon Mesothelioma Lawyer

 Oregon is home to several natural deposits of asbestos, mainly in the southwest and the northeast.
 Several of these deposits were active asbestos mines, producing the material and exposing workers to the harmful fibers.[5]

-Any residents nearby were also exposed as the mining stirred up fibers and contaminated the air.
+Residents nearby were also exposed to the mining, which stirred up fibers and contaminated the air.
 While asbestos mining has ceased, naturally occurring asbestos still poses a risk.
 Any work or construction project that disturbs the asbestos can lead to exposure in nearby residents and workers.

 The Lumber and Paper Industry